 The customer asked to plug in the recorder, took a cassette from his pocket, tried the recorder, and ran it through it’s paces.
 After proving to himself that the broken tape recorder that he brought into the store now worked like new, he thanked Scott and walked out of the store, a totally satisfied customer.

-From my perspective watch this interaction from the side, my entire world shifted.
-For reasons not clear to this day, I not only saw what scott had seen (the nature of the equipment problem) but I realized that the very nature, the character, if you will of Scotts solution implied a reality, a ‘context’ that was clearly different from mine.
-At this moment I found myself accepting that the personal reality that I experienced was not necessarily the one that everyone else was witness to, that how Scott perceived the ‘problem’ was fundamentally difference from how I perceived it.
+From my perspective observing this interaction, my world, the reality of everything I knew, somehow shifted.
+For reasons not clear to this day, I not only saw what scott saw (the nature of the equipment problem), but I realized that the very nature, the character, if you will of Scotts solution implied a reality, a ‘context’ that was clearly different from mine.
+At that moment I accepted that the personal reality that I experienced was not necessarily the one that everyone else was witness to, that the way that Scott perceived the ‘problem’ was fundamentally different from the way it was for me.

-From that moment standing in a small music store in Pawtucket up to the present day, I have been observing the behavior of others with the primary question, “What kind of world does this person live in?”
+From that moment, standing in a small music store in Pawtucket up to the present day, I’ve been observing the behavior of others trying to understand, “What kind of reality does this person exist in?”